 - Olive oil: Extra-virgin olive oil is so flavorful - I highly recommend using it in this salad.

-- Balsamic vinegar: In many other recipes it would be OK to use red wine vinegar instead, but here you really do need to use thick, rich, almost-sweet balsamic vinegar.
+- Balsamic vinegar: In many other recipes, red wine vinegar would be OK, but here, you really do need to use thick, rich, almost sweet balsamic vinegar.

-- Dijon mustard: It's thicker, creamier, and less vinegary than yellow mustard.
+- Mustard: I use Dijon mustard.
+It's thicker, creamier, and less vinegary than yellow mustard.
 It helps the dressing emulsify.

 Variations

-- Instead of red tomatoes, you can use heirloom tomatoes and pick different colors of them.
+- Instead of red tomatoes, you can use different-colored heirloom tomatoes.

-- You can make caprese skewers by threading cherry tomatoes, mozzarella balls, and basil leaves on wooden skewers, then drizzling them with olive oil and balsamic vinegar.
+- You can make caprese skewers by threading cherry tomatoes, mozzarella balls, and basil leaves on wooden skewers and drizzling them with olive oil and balsamic vinegar.

-- Make this into a truly filling main-course salad by adding avocado slices and sliced hard-boiled eggs to the salad and layering them with the tomatoes and mozzarella.
+- Turn it into a filling main-course salad by adding avocado slices and sliced hard-boiled eggs.

 - Replace the mozzarella with halloumi cheese.